Dahab lagoon with wind surfers on the Gulf of Aqaba and Sinai mountains in the background

 Windsurfing and Kitesurfing

-The lagoon in front of the main town produces consistent wind — predominantly northerly — making it a functional spot for both windsurfing and kitesurfing.
-Several schools operate on the lagoon with equipment rental and instruction available.
-The flat, shallow water is good for beginners.
+The lagoon in front of the main town produces consistent northerly wind, making it a functional spot for both windsurfing and kitesurfing.
+Several schools operate on the lagoon:

 Best Time to Visit